Staten Island

 No, you dont need new contacts.
 You have reached Eating With Me, and yes, I’m writing about the foodie desert Island of Staten.
 But how do I do it without offending 499,996 residents and the entire state of NJ.
 Almost impossible for someone who spends much of his eating time in Brooklyn and Manhattan.
 But I do need to eat in Staten Island on occasion, and some gems do exist.
 This will not be one of those marathon posts because a) I dont really have much time today, and b) Its Staten Island!

-The best way to examine the cuisine of Staten Island is to look at the map. is almost entirely attached to New Jersey, and a long bridge away (#16 longest in the world) from the rest of New York.
+The best way to examine the cuisine of Staten Island is to look at the map.
+It is almost entirely attached to New Jersey, and a long bridge away (#16 longest in the world) from the rest of New York.
 It looks and feels like NJ in more ways than one.
 In fact I’m pretty sure the term “bridge and tunnel people”, a term now used in other parts of the US started in Staten Island.
 Staten Island is first and foremost a suburb with mostly suburb food.
-The inspiration for the post is really one place that we’ve been enjoying lately.
-A place that is painfully empty compared to the island “Power Houses”.
-But more on that later.

 Pizza – Yes, it is very good overall.
 Joe & Pats is a local legend for good reason and one of our favorites.
 So is Giove on New Dorp.
-Capizzi on Hylan, is dishing out solid individual Neapolitan(ish) pies, but not quite to the level of its sister in Hell’s Kitchen.
 Staten Islanders swear by Lee’s Tavern and its bar pizza.
-In fact Lee’s Tavern created an entire category for pizza (bar pizza) but not a destination pizza by any meand unless you are opening a bar and wants to learn a few tricks.
+In fact Lee’s Tavern created an entire category for pizza (bar pizza) but not a destination pizza by any means.
 Perhaps the most underrated pie in SI comes from Nonna’s in Great Kills.
 Plenty of solid options all over the Island, but today not quite in line with the brilliance of Manhattan and Brooklyn.
-These days you can even have a taste of SI in Manhattan through Rubirosa (Joe & Pats cousin), Denino’s in Greenwich Village, and the soon to come Joe & Pat’s of Staten Island in East Village.
+These days you can even have a taste of SI in Manhattan through Rubirosa (Joe & Pats cousin), Denino’s in Greenwich Village, and Joe & Pat’s of Staten Island in East Village.

 Giove pizza